thirionlogan/snack-fund/README.md

 #### **System metaphor**

 The system metaphor is a story that everyone - customers, programmers, and managers - can tell about how the system works.
-It's a naming concept for classes and methods that should make it easy for a team member to guess the functionality of a particular class/method from its name only.
-For example, a library system may create loan_records(class) for borrowers(class), and if the item were to become overdue, it might perform a make_overdue operation on a catalog (class).
+It is a naming concept for classes and methods that should make it easy for a team member to guess the functionality of a particular class/method from its name only.
+For example, a library system may create loan_records(class) for borrowers(class).
+If the item were to become overdue, it might perform a make_overdue operation on a catalog (class).
 For each class or operation, the functionality is evident to the entire team.

 ### **Programmer welfare**